Chapter 11

 In the prison library I may download the books I want to read, but all my downloads are monitored by droids.
 I'm allowed to read some digital books on droid programming, one of the subjects I was working on, before I was brought to Dalmaran.
 I have already told you that my guard is helping me.

-Every other day I have to do heavy physical exercises during two hours with two or three other inmates in the courtyard which is also guarded by droids, but even outside the building we aren't allowed to talk to one another."
+Every other day I have to do heavy physical exercises during two hours with two or three other inmates in the courtyard which is also guarded by droids, but even outside the building it's not allowed to talk to one another."

 She silenced for some moments.